glasnt/talks/2017_01_LCA_JavaScript/slides.md

 ## Cross Site Scripting <!-- .slide: class="center" -->
 ### XSS <!-- .slide: class="center" -->

+Note: this is one of the big players in the OWASP Top 10.
+It poses an enourmous security risk
 ---

 ## Cross Site Request Forgery <!-- .slide: class="center" -->